 - 1. Clothing, purse, or backpack; - 2.
 A private vehicle used for transportation to or from school or school-related activities, including, but not limited to, an automobile, truck, motorcycle, or bicycle; - 3.
-Telecommunications or electronic devices; or - 4.
+Personal communication devices or electronic devices; or - 4.
 Any school property used by the student, including, but not limited to, a locker or desk.